kyphan38/web/assets/docs/technical/vault - ongoing/7-compare-and-configure-secret-engines.md

 Key features

-- Default Engines: cubbyhole and Identity are enabled by default and cannot be disabled
+- Default Engines: Cubbyhole and Identity are enabled by default and cannot be disabled
-- Enabling Engines: other engines must be explicitly enabled via CLI, API, or UI (for most)
+- Enabling Engines: Other engines must be explicitly enabled via CLI, API, or UI (for most)
-- Path Isolation: engines are enabled at unique, meaningful paths for interaction
+- Path Isolation: Engines are enabled at unique, meaningful paths for interaction

 Responsibilities